Your baby’s toothless smile is precious but soon enough their baby teeth will appear.

 Though 4 teeth do erupt every 6 months.

-However, for some children, it may take 12 to 14 months for the first tooth to appear.
+However, for some children, it may take them to be 12 to 14 months of age for the first tooth to appear.

 Hence when you see teeth, you should help your child brush with a smear of fluoride toothpaste.